The Price Is Right: Audience and contestant selection

-Occasionally, episodes are taped with special audience restrictions, including active duty and retired military personnel.
+Occasionally, episodes are taped with special audiences, including active duty and retired military personnel.
 Similar primetime episodes were taped in 2002 in the aftermath of the September 11 attacks and in light of the subsequent war in Afghanistan: one honoring each branch of the United States military and a sixth episode honoring police officers and firefighters.
 An annual military episode has been taped since season 38 in 2008; such episodes were originally broadcast on Veterans Day, but the airdate was moved to Independence Day during season 41 (2013).
-These episodes feature an all-military audience, a Marine band playing the winner's service anthem, and contestants being called by rank.
+These episodes feature an all-military audience, a military band playing the winner's service anthem, and contestants being called by rank.
 The 2008 episode contained a unique rule in which each One Bid featured one contestant from the Army, Navy, Air Force and Marines, and One Bid winners also won a $1,000 gift card.
-As each contestant won his/her way onstage, he/she was replaced by a member of the same branch of service.
+As each contestant won their way onstage, a member of the same branch of service would replace them in Bidder's Row.
 Most civilian attendees were retired or disabled veterans or family members of military personnel.
-The 2009 version eliminated this unique rule.
+(The 2009 version eliminated this practice.)
 Additionally, members from the United States Coast Guard were invited to the show.

-Beginning in 2009, some episodes have featured special themes with two contestants competing as teams, such as married or engaged couples for Valentine's Day and the "Ultimate Wedding Shower" episode.
-There have also been episodes with children who are minors (normally not allowed to compete) teamed with a parent (for Mother's Day and Father's Day) or grandparent (for Grandparents Day), as well as teen drivers and students for "Ultimate Spring Break" and "Back to School".
-In these cases the adult player (not the minor) must make all final decisions in the game play, such as when calling numbers or prices.
+Since 2009, some episodes have featured special themes with two contestants competing as teams, such as married or engaged couples for Valentine's Day and the "Ultimate Wedding Shower" episode.
+Some episodes feature children who are minors (normally not allowed to compete) teamed with a parent (for Mother's Day and Father's Day) or grandparent (for Grandparents Day), as well as teen drivers and students for "Ultimate Spring Break" and "Back to School”.
+In these cases the adult player (not the minor) must make all final decisions in game play, such as when calling numbers or prices.